-Company response to Covid-19
+Company response to COVID-19

-In order to protect both staff and the local Cuiú Cuiú community from potential infection arising from Covid-19, the Company suspended all field work at the Cuiú Cuiú project in Brazil for at least 14 days pursuant to local health authority recommendations in early April 2020.
-Due to Covid-19 outbreaks in Itaituba (where the Company's Brazil head office is located) and various towns and villages in the region, the work suspensions were still in place as at May 29, 2020.
-To date, there have been no confirmed cases of Covid-19 in Cuiú Cuiú, however, several suspected cases have recently been identified.
+In order to protect both staff and the local Cuiú Cuiú community from potential infection arising from COVID-19, the Company suspended all fieldwork at the Cuiú Cuiú project in Brazil in early April 2020.
+Due to COVID-19 outbreaks in Itaituba (where the Company's Brazil head office is located) and numerous towns and villages in the region, the work suspensions continued until late July 2020.